The Sheriff of Hope Eternal

 The Sheriff of Hope Eternal is a 1921 American silent Western film directed by Ben F. Wilson and starring Jack Hoxie, Marin Sais and Joseph W. Girard.

-Synopsis
+Plot

-A stage coach driver Drew Halliday falls in love with Hela Marcale when she returns West from finishing school.
+A stage coach driver, Drew Halliday, falls in love with Hela Marcale when she returns West from finishing school.
 After he defends her from an aggressive saloon owner and gambler, he is elected sheriff.